cdmichaelb/Express_React_Kanban/README.md

 Initial Features:

-- Implement a kanban backend using Express
+[ ] Implement a Kanban-backend using Express
-- Implement a kanban frontend using React as a SPA
+[ ] Implement a Kanban-frontend using React as a SPA
-- Format using TailwindCSS
+[ ] Format using TailwindCSS
-- Implement drag and drop to move tasks.
+[ ] Implement drag and drop to move tasks.
-- Implement Comments and Tags
+[ ] Implement Comments and Tags

 Extra Features:

-- Implement Progressive Web Apps <https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps>
+[ ] Implement Progressive Web Apps <https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps>

 ## Data Model